jeromeetienne/AR.js/README.md

   - just put each marker in front of the camera - using image / photo of screen
   - and go thru each and every matrix type detection
 - Nice effect with video texture - https://www.youtube.com/watch?v=Y9HMn6bd-v8&feature=youtu.be&t=172

+# FAQ

+## How small can we print the markers ?
+There is no absolute.
+It is a ratio between the physical size of the marker, and the resolution of the camera image.
+It is a tradeoff: the larger the camera image, the slower it is running.
+The larger the camera image, the smaller the marker can be.

 # How To Release ?